EOSIO/welcome/docs/30_getting-started-guide/10_local-development-environment/20_installing-eosiocdt.md

 ---
-content_title: Installing the EOSIO.CDT
+content_title: Install the EOSIO.CDT
-link_text: Installing the EOSIO.CDT
+link_text: Install the EOSIO.CDT
 ---

 The `EOSIO Contract Development Toolkit`, `CDT` for short, is a collection of tools related to contract compilation.
 Subsequent tutorials use the CDT primarily for compiling contracts and generating ABIs.